mjanakar/Coding-Challenge/README.md

 [IF CITY CANNOT BE RESOLVED UNKOWN IS WRITTEN TO THE TITLE]<br />
 v.
 Allows users to record sounds and upload it to the dropbox.<br />
 vi.
 Allows users to create notes and save them online.<br />
+vii.
+A signed apk in release mode is also added to the repositiory.